The use of laser therapy in the treatment of hair loss is a subject that is being more and more widely studied.

 The devices are portable, and can be used at home.

-Using such as a device for 15 minutes a day will strengthen the hair follicles, as well as generate new and thicker hair growth.
+Using such a device for 15 minutes a day will strengthen the hair follicles, as well as generate new and thicker hair growth.

 Ratchathorn said her research shows that results appear after about five sessions, and that clearer results are visible after three months.